JOHN SCHNOBRICH / UNSPLASH

 What is the examinations office?

-This is the secretariate led by Ms. Hiemenz and Ms. Jacob.
+This is the secretariate led by Ms. Jacob and Ms. Andriuolo.
 It is located in the INF 227 building, Room 00.320.
 If you have any questions or issues regarding your physics study, this is your first point of contact (with the exception of standard issues for the chairperson of the examination committee, see the list below).
 Please check out the hangouts for opening hours etc. (also check out possible changed hours, see "latest news" below).
 Please be aware that toward the end of each semester these ladies have extremely high workload due to the many diplomas (Zeugnisse) they have to prepare, so please be especially considerate/patient during these periods.

 What can I expect from the Chair of the Examination Committee?